-This documentation is setup in the form of Problem and Solution; the Problem being a Bitlocker reporting or maintenance need, and the Solution being a script that has been developed and implemented in a production environment.
-Because this particular implementation of Bitlocker is not utilizing MBAM, MDOP, SQL, or any other reporting/compliance solution, customized scripts were created to fulfil the needs of Company X. The business requirements include reporting the current status of the TPM chip, enabling the TPM chip, importing critical Bitlocker recovery information into Active Directory and LANDesk, and designing other miscellaneous support tools.
-The primary reason these scripts were engineered were to avoid current and future costs related to owning and operating a Microsoft-based or third party Bitlocker management solution, which would include licensing and software support fees.
+This documentation is setup in the form of Problem and Solution; the Problem being a BitLocker reporting or maintenance need, and the Solution being a script that has been developed and implemented in a production environment.
+Because this particular implementation of BitLocker is not utilizing MBAM, MDOP, SQL, or any other reporting/compliance solution, customized scripts were created to fulfil the needs of Company X. The business requirements include reporting the current status of the TPM chip, enabling the TPM chip, importing critical BitLocker recovery information into Active Directory and LANDesk, and designing other miscellaneous support tools.
+The primary reason these scripts were engineered were to avoid current and future costs related to owning and operating a Microsoft-based or third party BitLocker management solution, which would include licensing and software support fees.
 Although every effort has been made to ensure the reliability and efficiency of the scripts, all the code should be tested in a lab before being introduced into a production environment.
-The documentation includes scripts where compiled into secure EXE files before entering a live environment.
+The documentation includes scripts coded in PowerShell, batch shell, and VBScript; these solutions have been coded in multiple languages, just to prove that creating a BitLocker solution is not limited to a single scripting language.
+It is also important to note, all the scripts where compiled into secure EXE files before entering a live environment.
+This was done to maintain the integrity and security of the scripts.

-Bitlocker Coding
+BitLocker Coding